 - 2.5.1.
 Valuation information should be provided to the Pensions Regulator within the annual scheme return form.
-If a valuation is completed following the submission of the annual scheme return, but prior to the last working day of the financial year, or the 12 month period between completion and required submission of a valuation expires before the scheme return is issued, the details of that valuation should be provided to the Board of the Pension Protection Fund using the electronic form available on the Pension Protection Fund website.
+If a valuation is completed following the submission of the annual scheme return, but prior to close of business on the last working day of the financial year (or such other date as may be determined), or the 15 month period between completion and required submission of a valuation expires before the scheme return is issued, the details of that valuation should be provided to the Board of the Pension Protection Fund using the electronic form available on the Pension Protection Fund website.

 - 2.5.2.
 For further details about the valuation process please go to the Pension Protection Fund website at: www.pensionprotectionfund.org.uk

 - 2.5.3.
 The contact address for the Pension Protection Fund is:

 Pension Protection Fund

 Knollys House

+Level 9

 17 Addiscombe Road

 CROYDON

 CR0 6SR